Authored by the expert who managed and guided the team behind the Spain Property Pack

 Do I need a specific visa to buy property in Alicante right now?

-No, you do not need a specific visa or residency permit to buy property in Alicante in January 2026, and many foreigners complete purchases while visiting on a standard tourist stay.
+You do not need a specific visa to buy property in Alicante in June 2026, and a foreign buyer can sign a purchase while staying in Spain as a tourist.

 Does buying property help me get residency and citizenship in Alicante in 2026?